codinglead/codinglead.github.io/_posts/2019-07-10-key-concepts-in-positioning-elements.md

 ## Building Blocks

 CSS treats each HTML element as if it is in its own box.
-This box will either be a block-level box or an inline box.
+This box will either be a block or an inline box.

-Block-level boxes start on a new line and act as the main building blocks of any layout, while inline boxes flow between surrounding text.
+<strong>Block-level</strong> boxes start on a new line and act as the main building blocks of any layout, while <strong>inline boxes</strong> flow between surrounding text.
 You can control how much space each box takes up by setting the width of the boxes (and sometimes the height, too).
 To separate boxes, you can use borders, margins, padding, and background colors.

 ### Block Level Elements